open-telemetry/opentelemetry-collector-contrib/CONTRIBUTING.md

 Code Ownership is ultimately up to the judgement of the existing Code Owners and Collector Contrib Maintainers.
 Meeting the above requirements is not a guarantee to be granted Code Ownership.

+### How to become a Code Owner

-To become a Code Owner, open a PR with the CODEOWNERS file modified, adding your GitHub username to the component's row.
+To become a Code Owner, open a PR adding your GitHub username to the active codeowners entry in the component's `metadata.yaml` file.
 Be sure to tag the existing Code Owners, if any, within the PR to ensure they receive a notification.

 ### Makefile Guidelines